PauloCorbacho/MobileProject/README.md

 ### Running the tests

-To run the tests just run the class Run AllTests src / test / java / setup > TestRunner
+To run the tests just run the class TestRunner src / test / java / setup

 ### testing standard